 This is done in accordance with our Codes of Conduct and Professional Charter by which all our members agree to abide.
 The Professional Charter and Codes of Conduct enshrine the commitment PRCA members make to transparent and ethical communications.

-The PRCA Public Affairs and Lobbying Register is currently open and being updated by members to cover the period March - May 2018.
+The PRCA Public Affairs and Lobbying Register will be updated again in September to cover the June - August 2018 quarter.

-The live PRCA Public Affairs and Lobbying Register can be searched below:
+The PRCA Public Affairs and Lobbying Register can be searched below:

 Consultancies, in-house teams and public affairs professionals that wish to sign up to the Register should speak to Nicholas Henry Dunn-McAfee.